 However, select varieties within the species.
 For example, you can't cross-pollinate a rabbiteye variety with a highbush variety.

 Prune mature plants in late February or early March to maintain the proper shape and size.
 Remove any twigs and branches that are dead or infected.

-In addition to fertilizing, you can scrape off a third of the old potting soil every two to three years and replace it with fresh acidic potting soil or compost to maintain the necessary low soil pH.
+In addition to fertilizing, scrape off a third of the old potting soil every two to three years and replace it with fresh, acidic potting soil or compost to maintain the necessary low soil pH.

 Step 10: Overwintering

 You'll want to protect your blueberry plants for the winter season once the growing season ends.

 Although blueberries are hardy plants, if you live in a cold winter climate, move your pots to the side of your house or into a covered spot to keep them out of the wind.

 You can also use some straw to mulch your plants or wrap them in burlap.
 While the plants do not require much water during the winter months because they are dormant, you should not allow them to dry out completely.